HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 - A [map showing nationalities in Poland](https://digitalcollections.library.harvard.edu/catalog/990152910700203941) in 1919.
 We have already georeferenced the map, so it lines up nicely with our other data.
 ![GIF showing the 1919 map superimposed over a modern map of Europe](media/poland-opacity.gif)
-![Map key of the historic map showing the different ethnicities breakdown](media/2-1.png) *Here is the map legend, showing the breakdown of nationalities in Poland at the time the map was made, in 1919.*
+![Map key of the historic map showing the different ethnicities breakdown](media/2-1.png) *Here is the map legend showing what we can learn from the map -- the breakdown of nationalities in Poland at the time the map was made, in 1919.*

 - A vector dataset representing the extent of the Allenstein plebiscite region.
 ![An outline around the plebiscite region in Poland](media/2-2.png)